FrazerSeymour/Chord-Compiler/README.md

 ## Current Features

 - Dockerized for your convenience.
+- Pretty formatting of songs.

 ## Future Features

 - Indexing of songs.
-- Pretty mobile-first formatting of songs.
 - Improved search and organization of songs.
 - In-browser transpose functionality.
 - In-browser chord display functionality.